andersonvom/adp-downloader/README.md

     adp-downloader

+    # if you want to download stubs from multiple employers/accounts
+    adp-downloader --employer <employername>

 Enter your credentials and profit: all pay statements currently available will be downloaded, both in JSON and PDF formats.
 When you receive your next paycheck, just go back to the directory and re-run